PratikMaitra/Sym_chk/README.md

 ### Citation

-If you use this tool, please cite our paper **"Uncovering Hidden Symptom Clusters in Patients with Acute Myeloid Leukemia using Natural Language Processing - Sena Chae, Jaewon Bae , Pratik Matira, Karen Dunn Lopez, Barbara Rake"**.
+If you use this tool, please cite our paper **"Leveraging Natural Language Processing for Symptom Identification in Acute Myeloid Leukemia using Clinical Notes from Electronic Health Record - Sena Chae, Pratik Maitra et al"**.

 A complete list of citations and acknowledgements can be found in the aforementioned paper.